vfarcic/devops26/manuscript/15-advanced-pipelines.md

 open "https://codecov.io/"
 ```

-I will skip giving you instructions how to add your *go-demo-6* fork into Codecov.
-I'm sure that you will be able to sign up and follow the instructins provided on the site.
-Optinally, you can install their GitHub App (the message will appear at the top).
-What matter the most is the token you'll receive once you your fork of the *go-demo-6* repository to Codecov.
+I will skip giving you instructions on how to add your *go-demo-6* fork into Codecov.
+I'm sure that you will be able to sign up and follow the instructions provided on the site.
+Optionally, you can install their GitHub App (the message will appear at the top).
+What matter the most is the token you'll receive once you add the fork of the *go-demo-6* repository to Codecov.

 W> Please replace `[...]` with the Codecov token for the *go-demo-6* repository.